Blog - 08/06/2021

 Is your business growing and it’s time to consider employing staff?
 This update is part of a series of blogs dealing with key legal considerations for start-ups.
 The focus of this piece is on employment contracts i.e. Section 1 Statements.
-Our Employment expert, Elliott tells us more.
+Our Employment expert, Elliot tells us more.

 There has been a long-standing statutory obligation on employers to provide their employees with a written statement of employment particulars (often referred to as a “Section 1 Statement”).
 Employers have often met this obligation by providing an employment contract which can include the necessary details.
 This requirement applies to employees and workers.

 Section 1 Statements are a “day 1 right” in that most of the particulars must be given no later than the beginning of employment, with no minimum service requirement.